-Saint Louis University's Doctor of Philosophy in Nursing degree program is an intellectually stimulating, innovative, and student-friendly PhD program that prepares RNs as scholars and beginning nurse scientists.
-Students who complete the PhD program contribute to the continued development of the discipline and profession of nursing by:
+Saint Louis University's Doctor of Philosophy in Nursing degree program is an intellectually stimulating, innovative, and student-friendly PhD program that prepares RNs as scholars and beginning nurse researchers/scientists.
+Students who complete the PhD program contribute to the continued development of the discipline and profession of nursing.
+Graduates are prepared to

 PhD Program Options

 Most PhD nursing classes are offered on Friday mornings and afternoons during fall and spring semesters.
 The scheduled time for the class takes in consideration students in different time zones, as necessary.
-Also, the first summer offers two shorter intensive courses scheduled during the week.
+Also, the first summer offers two shorter intensive courses scheduled also on Fridays.

 Full-time and part-time study is available for the PhD nursing program: